 Why do they exist?
-The African elephant is perhaps the most iconic migratory land mammal on the continent.
-Catastrophic poaching in the 1970’s and 80’s saw their populations plummet to a mere fraction of pre 1970’s numbers.
+The African elephant is perhaps the most iconic migratory land mammal on the continent and yet they are now endangered.
+Catastrophic poaching in the 1970s and ’80s saw their populations plummet to a mere fraction of pre-1970s numbers.
 An effective international ivory trade ban implemented by CITES in 1989 combined with improved wildlife management strategies, has resulted in rising numbers, particularly in East and Southern Africa.
 However, these elephants are expanding into a world now densely settled by people.
-Rising incidents of human- elephant conflict are occurring where elephants are exploring old migratory routes and either being blocked by new developments or breaking into farmland plots to take advantage of nutritional agricultural produce.
-Elephants tend to crop-raid at night time, and farmers confronting elephants in the dark are often left with no choice but to throw stones and fire crackers or shoot bullets into the air to try to scare them away.
+Rising incidents of human-elephant conflict are occurring where elephants are exploring old migratory routes and either being blocked by new developments or breaking into farmland plots to take advantage of nutritional agricultural produce.
+Elephants tend to crop-raid at night time, and farmers confronting elephants in the dark are often left with no choice but to throw stones and firecrackers or shoot bullets into the air to try to scare them away.
 This confrontation leads to heightened aggression and some elephants will charge and attack.
 These negative incidents often lead to terrible injuries or deaths of both people and elephants.

-What are Noah’s Ark doing?
-Noah’s Ark hosted a special African Carnival for World Elephant Day in 2017 which raised £413 for the charity.
+What is Noah’s Ark doing?
+Noah’s Ark hosted a special African Carnival for World Elephant Day and has raised £790 for the charity.

 The Giraffe Conservation Foundation

 Who are they?
-Established in Namibia, the Giraffe Conservation Foundation (GCF) is the only organisation in the world that concentrates solely on the conservation and management of giraffe in the wild throughout Africa.
+Established in Namibia, the Giraffe Conservation Foundation (GCF) is the only organisation in the world that concentrates solely on the conservation and management of giraffes in the wild throughout Africa.

 What do they do?
 GCF focuses on giraffe conservation and management actions.
-In order to secure a future for all wild giraffe populations in Africa, they work with local, national and international partners to save giraffe, support the conservation of viable and existing habitat for giraffe, raise awareness for and promote the value of giraffe conservation in African Range States and internationally.
+To secure a future for all wild giraffe populations in Africa, they work with local, national and international partners to save giraffes, support the conservation of viable and existing habitats for giraffes, raise awareness for and promote the value of giraffe conservation in the African Range States and internationally.

-What are Noah’s Ark doing?
+What is Noah’s Ark doing?
 Our African animal keepers have built a strong relationship with GCF.
-In 2017 Noah’s Ark held a special conservation event for World Giraffe Day including an evening event, Somerset Sunset.
-We raised a whopping £761 for GCF in 2017.
+We have held Giraffe conservation events and have raised £1,481 for GCF.

 Who they are?
-VulPro is an Africa based charity working to prevent the extinction of Africa's vultures
+VulPro is an African-based charity working to prevent the extinction of Africa's vultures

 Why do they exist?
-In 2015, the IUCN Conservation Status of several species were ‘uplisted’ based on their rate of decline.
-African vultures are facing several threats, making their conservation not a simple task.
+African vultures have declined by up to 90% in the last three decades.
+They are facing several threats, making their conservation, not a simple task.
 Poisoning incidences seem to be on the rise, or at least are much more regularly reported.
 While a single poisoned elephant can kill hundreds of vultures, wiping out an entire colony or local population, power line electrocutions and collisions are the most profuse threats to vultures in South Africa.
 The power line grid is expansive and often structures are out of date and unsafe for the large birds to perch.

 What do they do?
-VulPro is involved in Research, Colony Monitoring, GPS tracing of individual birds, rehabilitation of injured Vultures to release back into the wild.
+VulPro is involved in Research, Colony Monitoring, GPS tracking of individual birds, and rehabilitation of injured Vultures to release back into the wild.
 They also run their own conservation breeding programme to release offspring of captive non-releasable birds back into the wild.

-What are Noah’s Ark doing?
-Our Bird Keepers have buiilt a strong relationship with VulPro.
-In 2017 Noah’s Ark held a special conservation event for International Vulture Awareness Day where we raised £100 for the charity.
+What is Noah’s Ark doing?
+Our Bird Keepers have built a strong relationship with VulPro.
+We have held a special conservation event for this charity and have raised over £100.

 The Amphibian and Reptile Conservation Trust

 Who are they?
-The Amphibian and reptile conservation Trust (ARC) is a UK registered charity which focuses on all aspects of reptile and amphibian conservation.
+The Amphibian and Reptile Conservation Trust (ARC) is the UK registered charity which focuses on all aspects of reptile and amphibian conservation.

 Why do they exist?
 Conservation initiatives focusing on habitats, ecosystems or processes – while often valuable – normally don’t take into account the particular needs of species.
 This species focus underlies ARC’s work.

 What do they do?
-ARC owns, leases or formally manages over 80 reserves covering more than 1500 ha (3800 acres) and a variety of different habitats, from coastal dunes to clay pits, woodland to heathland.
+ARC owns, leases or formally manages over 80 reserves covering more than 1500 hectares (3800 acres) and a variety of different habitats, from coastal dunes, clay pits, woodland and heathland.
 The charity carries out a variety of national and regional projects and organises campaigns to develop specific work areas.
 They also carry out regular scientific studies to assess how well species are faring in the wild and how this can be improved.

-What are Noah’s Ark doing?
-In 2017 Noah’s Ark hosted a Reptile week at the zoo with special venomous snake shows to raise awareness for Reptile conservation.
-Over the week we raised over £200 for the charity.
+What is Noah’s Ark doing?
+We have hosted a Reptile week at the zoo with special venomous snake shows.
+Overall, we have raised over £840 for this charity.